ToddEJordan/autorenter-api-aspnetcore/README.md

 ### Local Development

 1. Open the project folder in your favorite text editor (preferably VS Code).
-1. Run `dotnet restore` from the command line to restore dependencies.
+2. Run `dotnet restore` from the command line to restore dependencies.
-1. Run `dotnet build` to build the solution.
+3. Run `dotnet build` to build the solution.
-   1. Note: running will also build.
+   a.
+Note: running will also build.
-1. To run tests, navigate to a test folder (e.g., `./AutoRenter.Api.Tests`) and run `dotnet test'.
+4. To run api tests, navigate to a test folder (e.g., `./AutoRenter.Api.Tests`) and run `dotnet test'.
-1. To run the app, navigate to the `AutoRenter.Api` folder and run `dotnet run`.
+5. To run the app, navigate to the `AutoRenter.Api` folder and run `dotnet run`.

 ### Browse the app